wtripp180901/azimuth-tenancy/README.md

 ## Set up Azimuth configuration repository

-The changes for both OIDC authentication and "apps-only" mode currently reside in a branch - [feat/standalone-apps](https://github.com/azimuth-cloud/azimuth-config/tree/feat/standalone-apps) - which you will need to merge in to your Azimuth configuration repository.
+The changes for both OIDC authentication and "apps-only" mode, as well as the installation of the Flux CD and sealed secrets controllers on the Azimuth cluster, currently reside in a branch - [feat/standalone-apps](https://github.com/azimuth-cloud/azimuth-config/tree/feat/standalone-apps) - which you will need to merge in to your Azimuth configuration repository.

 First,
-[create an azimuth-config repository](https://azimuth-config.readthedocs.io/en/latest/repository/) for your Azimuth instance as noraml.
+[create an azimuth-config repository](https://azimuth-config.readthedocs.io/en/latest/repository/) for your Azimuth instance as normal.

 Once you have a repository with a `main` branch set up, merge in the changes from the `feat/standalone-apps` branch: